 Core specialism: Acting as Lender's Independent Expert, reviewing major projects in their implementation of IFC PS6 (& interlinking PSs).
-Performed via risk review, due diligence audit and compliance monitoring for the duration of the loan.
+Performed via biodiversity-impact risk review, due diligence audit and compliance monitoring for the duration of the loan.

 Since 2011, I've specialised in biodiversity and natural resource-related ESG Due Diligence review and compliance auditing on behalf of a range of international Lenders.
 My work uses technical safeguards such as IFC's Performance Standard 6 to systematically identify material risks and review the performance of projects seeking/being financed in emerging economies - currently Mozambique, Guinea, Uganda, Tanzania and Papua New Guinea.
 This entails in-depth assessment of a Client's management of their biodiversity impact mitigation against Lender requirements, including biodiversity offset implementation.
 I work primarily within Category-A higher risk industries such as mining (feasibility, extraction, rail export and port facilities) and oil & gas (exploration, construction, pipelines, operation) projects.